Table of Contents

 Those straps ripped right apart at the stitching from 405 being dropped on them.
 That’s 200 lbs per side.
 At a 10,000 lb rating each, they should have held up even considering the shock load from the falling weight.

 In April 2018, this Youtuber received a letter from Titan Fitness warning him not to use their safety straps anymore, that there are quality problems leading to failure, and that they will be sending out replacements at the end of the month.

-Presumably this letter was sent to all owners of their safety straps.
-They’re also offering refunds for the straps when requested.
+Presumably the letter was sent to all owners of their safety straps.
+They also offered refunds for the straps when requested.

 Quick Rant on Safety

 He and another lifter suggested using the normal steel safety bars as a backup, sitting just below the straps in case the straps fail.

 The spirit of that suggestion I like.
 Mitigate a risk by creating a redundancy.
 An engineer would be proud.
 Here, that’s a bad solution, in my opinion, even temporarily.
 Maybe I’m just more adverse to risk, but if I don’t feel like each element of my redundant system can be trusted on its own then it’s not redundant system at all.